 |Learn how to use Docker, from beginner basics to advanced techniques, with online video tutorials taught by industry experts.
 Enroll in Free Docker Online Training Demo!|

 What the above command does is that it checks for the presence of the “busybox” image in your local system.
 If it is not available, it will download it from the Docker Hub.
 The image will then be executed, and you will observe some text on the output.
 The command will run in a verbose manner, and in my case, I get the following output:

 As shown in the above figure, the command has finally printed the “hello world” message.
 The image was not found locally, so this is why it has been pulled from the Docker Hub.

-There are a number of packages which need to be installed alongside this package.
+There are a number of packages that need to be installed alongside this package.
 The problem is that most of these packages might end up conflicting with the ones you have already installed.
-However, due to the distribution property provided by the Docker, this problem is solved.
+However, due to the distribution property provided by Docker, this problem is solved.